Ignas75/local-kubernetes/README.md

 # Setup
 ## Pre-requisites
+This project is coded in Windows so that is the first requirement (unless you want to change/fix the code for diff OS)

 Need to have Kind, Docker, and Kubectl installed, you can refer to the guides below if you do not:
 Kind/Kubectl: https://kubernetes.io/docs/tasks/tools/
 Docker: https://docs.docker.com/get-docker/

-Need to be able to run shell scripts, so if you are on windows you want git-bash installed (Unix and Mac OS's are fine)
+Need to be able to run shell scripts, one of the options is git bash https://gitforwindows.org/
-https://gitforwindows.org/

 The latest image of postgres from Docker: https://hub.docker.com/_/postgres